Kebarko/RouteManager/README.md

 ## Overview

 In the original Train Simulator, all routes shared the same Global and Sound.
 Later, many routes came with their own global or sound (or both), leading to conflicts.
+Even some routes have an extra directories in the root directory like Track_B.
 Managing these directories manually or with batch files/scripts became complicated and error-prone.

 Route manager is a desktop application to move routes between Train Simulator and some external storage.
 All you have to do is create a configuration that describes the relationships between routes and their globals and sounds.

+The application also works with Open Rails or any other game based on Train Simulator's directory structure.

 ## Requirements